tyfon7/UIFixes/README.md

 - Allow found in raid money and ammo automatically stack with non-found-in-raid items (stops containers making extra stacks!)
 - Option to synchronize stash scroll position everywhere your stash is visible

+## Traders
+- ✨ Autoswitch between buy and sell when you click trader items or control-click your own items
+- ✨ Insure items directly from the context menu
+- ✨ Autoselect quest items when turning in

-## Flea market ✨
+## Flea market
-- ✨ Filter history remembers previous searches and filters, and adds a new BACK button to return to the previous results.
+- Filter history remembers previous searches and filters, and adds a new BACK button to return to the previous results.
-- ✨ Auto-expand categories when there's space to do so
+- Auto-expand categories when there's space to do so
 - ✨ Locked trader item tooltip reveals which specific quest will unlock it
-- ✨ Option to keep the Add Offer window open after placing your offer
+- Option to keep the Add Offer window open after placing your offer
-- ✨ Set prices in the Add Offer window by clicking the min/avg/max market prices
+- Set prices in the Add Offer window by clicking the min/avg/max market prices

 ## Doors
 - Remove the unimplemented actions like "Bang & clear" that, lets face it, are never going to happen anyway.